microsoftgraph/msgraph-sdk-python/README.md

 client = GraphServiceClient(request_adapter=GraphRequestAdapter(auth_provider=auth_provider, client=http_client))
 ```

-Be carefull as the ClientSecretCredential isn't based on the httpx client but is rather using the requests library
+> **Note**: Be careful as the ClientSecretCredential isn't based on the httpx client but is rather using the [requests](https://requests.readthedocs.io/en/latest/) library
-underneath to make it's authentication calls, so the dict is a bit different for the ClientSecretCredential class as
+underneath to make the authentication calls, so the proxies dict is a bit different for the ClientSecretCredential class as
-opposed for the httpx AsyncClient.
+opposed to the httpx AsyncClient.
 That's why we need to adapt the proxies dict before passing it to the httpx AsyncClient.

 ## 3. Make requests against the service